PaulKinlan/paul.kinlan.me/content/2015-02-11-walking-talking-and-ideas-for-web-apps.markdown

 ---
+date: 2015-02-11
+description: How do you find ideas for web apps and why is it important to build apps that push the platform?
 slug: walking-talking-and-ideas-for-web-apps
-date: 2015-02-11
+summary: In this post, I discuss how to generate ideas for web apps, inspired by Roman Nurik's \"Walk, then Talk\" principle.
+Our team in Chrome Developer Relations is building real-world apps to push the boundaries of web capabilities.
+Many developers struggle with finding app ideas, so I'm sharing a method using existing NodeJS packages and Browserify to create modern web apps.
+I've curated a list of potential project ideas from npm, categorized by functionality like converters, calculators, calendars, image tools, QR code tools, editors, players/readers, and markdown tools.
+These offer a starting point for building powerful web apps using pre-built functionalities and focusing on creating beautiful, modern user interfaces.
+tags:
+- web apps
+- pwa
+- NodeJS
+- npm
+- Browserify
+- app ideas
+- javascript
+- front-end development
-title: "Walking, talking and ideas for web apps"
+title: Walking, talking and ideas for web apps
-description: "How do you find ideas for web apps and why is it important to build apps that push the platform?"
-tags: [pwa, web app]

 ---

 An issue came up in a recent team meeting: in Developer Relations, how do you